dansmyers/IntroToCS/README.md

 1. **Autograded reading questions** from the ZyBook.
 These are easy to answer if you complete the required reading.

-2. A set of **seven autograded programming assignments**.
-These will be done on the Mimir platform, and you'll have one due approximately every two weeks.
-Each assignment consists of questions that will require you to write short Python programs, accompanied by tests that automatically evaluate your code.
+2. A set of **six programming assignments**.
+These will be done on the Replit platform, and you'll have one due approximately every two weeks.
+Each assignment consists of questions that will require you to write short Python programs, usually accompanied by tests that automatically evaluate your code.

 3. A set of **six required labs** that will be done in class on the days specified on the calendar.
 These labs emphasize data collection and scientific reasoning and are required for this class to count for the RFLA Science requirement.
 The other lab periods will be used for extra practice and working on the problem sets.

-4. **Challenge problems**, roughly one per assignment, which are somewhat more complex than the regular homework questions and require you to stretch a little bit.
+4. **Challenge problems**, three or four during the semester, which are somewhat more complex than the regular homework questions and require you to stretch a little bit.

 5. A **final project**, which will be your chance to choose and implement any program that you want using the features we've studied in the course.